You HAVE To See This Sheet Mask Machine In Action

 Despite the promising video and the (slightly suspicious) number of glowing Amazon reviews, the machine has been met with a healthy dose of skepticism, mainly along the lines of wondering whether or not it’s legit.
 But you’re out of luck if you were willing to risk it all to find out firsthand: The sheet-mask maker is listed as “currently unavailable” on Amazon, with the ominous confession, “We don't know when or if this item will be back in stock.”

-That said, a Google search for “fruit facial mask maker” will turn up a few results that are still shoppable, including a model that looks just like the EgoEra.
-At $370, it ain’t cheap, but maybe that’s just the price you pay for being on the cutting edge of the skin-care future — or a huge waste of money.
-There's only one way to find out.
+That said, a Google search for “fruit facial mask maker” will turn up a few results that are still shoppable, including a TMart model for just £47.08.
+We can't guarantee it won't be a huge waste of money, but there's only one way to find out.

 Related Video: